Skip to main content

 Create load balancer

-The following describes how to create a load balancer in the Kubernetes Engine service.
+Here is how to create a load balancer in the Kubernetes Engine service.

-Create load balancer in Multi-AZ cluster
+Create a load balancer in a multi-AZ cluster

 Prerequisites